viv143n/Notes/Machine Learning/README.md

+# Statistics in Python — Understanding Variance, Covariance, and Correlation
+One of the topics that a data scientist must understand is the relationships that exist in your dataset.
+Before you start the machine learning process, it is critical to prepare your data so that only the relevant parts of your dataset is used for training.
+To understand the relationships in your dataset, you need to understand the following concepts:

+-   Variance
+-   Covariance
+-   Correlation

+As usual, my aim is to make it easy for you to digest these topics.
+Let’s begin!
 # Creating the Sample Dataset

 To understand relationships in your dataset, let’s create a simple one and load in into a Pandas DataFrame: